stuartmees/project-04-hiddengem/README.md

 ### Introduction
 My brief was to create a full-stack web app with a RESTful API.
 The API was to be made with a Flask app and a PostgreSQL database and it was to be consumed by a React front end.

-My app is a website that enables users to register, log in and post details of 'hidden gems' they found and visited in India.
+My app is a website that enables users to register, log in and post details of 'hidden gems' (entries) they found and visited in India.

 ![image](https://user-images.githubusercontent.com/35113861/59159496-46f10580-8ac2-11e9-8b2b-90109e441eb9.png)